-The Galaxy S22 may be the less expensive option, but the Galaxy S22 Plus still deserves some love.
-It's a very capable upgrade over the Galaxy S21 Plus, offering the brightest display we've ever seen on a phone with a peak brightness of 1,750 nits.
+The Galaxy S23 may be the less expensive option — not to mention the $699 Galaxy S22 — but the Galaxy S22 Plus still deserves some love.
+It's a very capable upgrade over the Galaxy S22 Plus, offering the brightest display we've ever seen on a phone with a peak brightness of 1,750 nits.

-Read our full Samsung Galaxy S22 Plus review.
+Read our full Samsung Galaxy S23 Plus review.

-The Galaxy S22 Ultra has almost anything you could ever want in a phone, including a built-in S Pen stylus.
-It’s got powerful cameras, the top-tier Snapdragon 8 Gen 1 processor, plenty of storage options, and a jaw-droppingly gorgeous display.
+The Galaxy S23 Ultra has almost anything you could ever want in a phone, including a built-in S Pen stylus.
+It’s got powerful cameras, the top-tier Snapdragon 8 Gen 2 for Galaxy processor, plenty of storage options, and a jaw-droppingly gorgeous display.
 It might lack a microSD card slot like Galaxy phones of old, but it makes up for it with up to 1TB of storage.

-But if you’re firmly in the Android camp, there’s no better phone than the Galaxy S22 Ultra right now.
+If you’re firmly in the Android camp, there’s no better phone than the Galaxy S23 Ultra right now.
 You’ll just have to pay $1,199 for the privilege.

-Read our full Samsung Galaxy S22 Ultra review.
+Read our full Samsung Galaxy S23 Ultra review.

-The Galaxy Z Flip 3 is the first foldable phone under $1,000.
+The Galaxy Z Flip 4 is the refinement over its predecessor.
 It features enhanced durability, better displays, and upgraded cameras.
-Android 11 comes standard out of the box with the Android 12 update right around the corner.
-All told, it's a pretty great phone.
+It's even got better battery life All told, it's a pretty great phone.
 For the most part.

 The Galaxy A lineup has been refreshed for 2022, but don't overlook last year's models if you want a cheap unlocked Samsung phone.
 The Galaxy A32 5G, a sub-$300 5G-capable smartphone.
 It sports many things people love about Galaxy phones, but with some corners cut to keep the price down.
 The biggest downside is the underwhelming display.
 The size combined with the low resolution doesn't look great in person.